Best Nonfiction Releases — June 2026

 The most interesting nonfiction books coming out this month

 June is stacked.
 The first global financial crash and its eerie echoes today.
-The longevity industry exposed as a fraud.
-The cable that wired the world.
-Animal civilizations.
+The longevity industry exposed as fraud.
+A 19th-century moonshot that wired the world.
+Animal civilizations that would put ours to shame.
 Identity in the age of social contagion.
-The old hoarding power from the young.
 The origin of the culture wars.
-And the science of elite teams.
-Eight picks, zero filler.
+And a history of Roman slavery that will make you think twice about our humanoid robot future.
+Seven books, zero filler.

 1873 by Liaquat Ahamed